How to Detect Conflicts of Hreflang Attributes in Page Code and Solve Them

 Specify the hreflang attributes to show the analogs of the pages of a web resource to a search engine.
 There are three different ways to configure language versions:

-• in website folders (site.com/en and site.com/ru);
+- in website folders (site.com/en and site.com/ua);

-• on subdomains (en.site.com and ru.site.com);
+- on subdomains (en.site.com and ua.site.com);

-• on various domains (ensite.com and rusite.com).
+- on various domains (ensite.com and uasite.com).

 There are also options of mixed implementation of multilingualism, for example, when language versions are placed in subfolders on different domains.
 In this article, we will not consider all the possible options and behavior of search engines in each case.
 We will focus on attribute conflicts and ways to avoid them.

-How to use the hreflang attribute
+How to Use the Hreflang Attribute

 With rel="alternate" hreflang="x" you can define existing page options.
 For example, the hreflang attribute indicating the use of English for the United States may look like this: